BuRhAn5352/BuRhAn5352/README.md

 ## a side of me you didn't ask for

 I write poetry.
 Not the soft kind — the kind that makes you reread the last line twice.
-I watch cricket like it's religion and play chess like I have something to prove.
+I play cricket and chess like I have something to prove.
 I think the best engineers are the ones who feel things deeply — it's why the work has weight.

 ---